ranjaninv/DataScienceMasters_Portfolio/README.md

 ## Vikas Ranjan's Data Science Portfolio

 I'm Vikas Ranjan and I live in Omaha with my wife and a 5 year old son.
-I have almost 12 years of experience as an IT professional.
+I have 12 years of experience as an IT professional.
 I've worked on legacy platforms such as mainframes, IBMi and limited experience with ETL, DB2 content manager and TIBCO BW.
 I've a bachelor’s degree in computer science.
 In my free time, I like to read books, audibles these days as it allows to multitask.

 ### Projects